-STEP 3: Review Data

-Outcome and leading indicator data disaggregated by subgroups and correlated with other factors.
+STEP 3: Review Data Outcome and leading indicator data disaggregated by subgroups and correlated with other factors.

-STEP 4: Analyze Factors

-Review the research on successful strategies, and narrow down to the factors this network can affect and those that will yield strong outcomes.
+STEP 4: Analyze Factors Review the research on successful strategies, and narrow down to the factors this network can affect and those that will yield strong outcomes.
+Learn about the success and challenges of our region's 600,000 K-12 students

-STEP 5: Identify Bright Spots

-Within each factor, there already exist bright spots in our region-practices, strategies, or organizations that are doing 'what works' to get strong results.
+STEP 5: Identify Bright Spots Within each factor, there already exist bright spots in our region practices, strategies, or organizations that are doing 'what works' to get strong results.
 We find these strategies with the purpose of scaling them so more students receive their benefits.